xperimex/xperimex.github.io/_posts/2023-07-16-intro-logic.md

 For example, if we have the sentence $\Phi = P \rightarrow (Q \vee R) \wedge P$, then with substitution, $\Phi[(R \leftrightarrow \neg Q) / P] = (R \leftrightarrow \neg Q) \rightarrow (Q \vee R) \wedge (R \leftrightarrow \neg Q)$.
 This applies for sets of sentences as described above.

-We then have the following, somewhat surprising theorem:
+We then have the following theorem:

 **Substitution Theorem:** If $\Gamma \vDash \Phi$, then $\Gamma[\varphi/S] \vDash \Phi[\varphi/S]$.

+Which should sort of make sense; we've been focusing on the validity of argument as something intrinsic to the _structure_ of the argument, as opposed to having anything to do with the specific sentences.
 We'll first prove a helpful lemma:

 ------------------